mmore500/signalgp-lite/joss/paper.md

 SignalGP-Lite evolved full solutions to each problem within 3,500 updates in all 100 tested replicates.

 In the `K=16` case, we achieved a superior 100% signal reproduction rate compared to an average of 32% on the original SignalGP  implementation  (Figure 2 in @lalejini2018evolving).
-We suspect this improvement occured due to differences in how mutation, tag matching, and program initialization were performed, rather than an intrinsic difference between the libraries.
+We suspect this improvement occurred due to differences in how mutation, tag matching, and program initialization were performed, rather than an intrinsic difference between the libraries.

 ## Contextual Signal Problem

 The contextual signal problem assesses the ability of evolving programs to maintain memory of previously encountered signals.
-Programs must remember an initial signal (i.e., the "context") in order to respond appropiately to a second signal.
+Programs must remember an initial signal (i.e., the "context") in order to respond appropriately to a second signal.

 Each possible unordered input signal pair was assigned a unique response that then had to be performed by the organism.
 A total of 16 input signal pairs and 4 response signals were tested.